Enterprise Application Integration Platforms [2026]: Definition, Benefits, Types

 If both teams don’t want to dedicate a team to configuration, monitoring, and maintenance, they can outsource this problem to third-party application integration vendors.

-This model works best for external application integration, where an admin monitors the data flow from multiple organizations or applications.
+Hub-and-spoke works well for external application integration where an admin needs a unified view of data flow from multiple organizations or applications.
+It simplifies monitoring and reduces the number of direct connections.

 The Best Application Integration Platforms for Enterprises